 Pakistan has been actively promoting sustainable development processes, recognising “green” frameworks, and strengthening the sustainability and resilience of society; for example, through their first Voluntary National Review (VNR) at the 2019 High-level Political Forum (HLPF) and the National Action Plan on the UN's Sustainable Development Goal (SDG) 12, Sustainable Consumption and Production (SCP).
 At its current growth rate, Pakistan will be the fifth most populated country in the world by 2050.
 In facing this growth rate combined with rapid urbanisation, “green” development and accelerating a shift towards SCP has become a priority, particularly in the housing sector.
 Pakistan’s Green Vision 2025 additionally endorses these priorities for SCP in the building sector by seeking to achieve “eco-friendly” construction for all new buildings.

 In this context, the Ministry of Climate Change (MoCC) plays a leading role in the shift towards SCP, and has set out the Policy Guidelines for Pakistan Green Building Code.
 As the lead agency, they can effectively coordinate activities with other agencies in achieving SCP in all sectors and agencies throughout the country.
-This project has been set up under the framework of the SWITCH-Asia SCP Facility with the objective to provide guidance to the MoCC in the development of the Green Building Code based on their Policy Guidelines as well as international best experiences.
-Furthermore, the implementation of SCP throughout the development of the building code will be integrated with aspects of Pakistan’s National Plan on SDG12.
+This project was set up under the framework of the SWITCH-Asia SCP Facility with the objective to provide guidance to the MoCC in the development of the Green Building Code based on their Policy Guidelines as well as international best experiences.
+Furthermore, the implementation of SCP throughout the development of the building code was to be integrated with aspects of Pakistan’s National Plan on SDG12.